 I’ve hand-picked these options because they’ll give you some of the best views of the azaleas.

-Hotel Bardo faces Forsyth Park, Planters Inn overlooks Reynolds Square, and Eliza Thompson House was the first home ever built on beautiful Jones Street.
+Hotel Bardo (formerly The Mansion on Forsyth Park) faces Forsyth Park, Planters Inn overlooks Reynolds Square, and the Eliza Thompson House was the first home ever built on beautiful Jones Street.

 Related Reading: Is Jones Street Really the Prettiest Street in Savannah?